 To set up the Oxygen Pro Keyboard in FL Studio, you have to:

 - Set the TEMPO SYNC to EXTERNAL for the transport buttons to work without issue.
 (Easy fix)

 - Use MIDI Scripting to set up the transport buttons like a normal MIDI Keyboard in FL Studio.
-(Fixed through my free MIDI Script for the M-Audio Oxygen Pro in FL Studio.)
+(Fixed through my FREE Oxygen Pro FL Studio MIDI Script.)

-- (Not Required.. but will save you time) – Purchase my Premium M-Audio Oyxgen Pro User Preset which you can load into the M-Audio Oxygen Pro Editor, and have all the knobs/sliders work over the 4 banks, if you want to get “hands-on” slider/knob mixing in FL Studio (I throw in bonuses, too.. of course!)
+- (Not Required.. but will save you time) – Purchase my Oyxgen Pro User Preset which you load into the M-Audio Oxygen Pro Editor to set up all your knobs/sliders over the 4 banks to get “hands-on mixing” in FL Studio!

 Additionally, working in Preset Mode worked better for me than DAW Mode, as DAW Mode registers note presses on bank changes, whereas the Preset Mode does not!!

 The M-Audio Oxygen Pro 49 does not have a driver to install (which is nice), as it’s a class-compliant device.. you plug it in, and you’re ready to rock.

 The M-Audio Oxygen Pro 49 Preset Editor can be downloaded from the M-Audio Software Manager (this was not clear until I watched some YouTube videos..)